492nd Special Operations Wing: Bombardment operations

 Group B-24 on a mission over Nazi Occupied Europe.

 The group was the first in VIII Bomber Command group to arrive with aircraft in natural metal finish on all their aircraft.
-On 14 April, the ground echelon that had been formed in England arrived at RAF North Pickenham The air echelon began arriving on 18 April.
+On 14 April, the ground echelon that had been formed in England arrived at RAF North Pickenham (Note: Although North Pickenham had been the squadrons' nominal station since 1 January, it was actually being assembled at other 2nd Bombardment Division stations.
+Freeman, p.
+262.)
+The air echelon began arriving on 18 April.

 The 492nd entered combat on 11 May 1944, operating primarily against industrial targets in central Germany.
 During the first week in June, the group was diverted from strategic targets to support Operation Overlord, the invasion of Normandy by attacking airfields and V-weapon launching sites in France.
 On D-Day it bombed coastal defenses in Normandy and attacked bridges, railroads, and other interdiction targets in France until the middle of the month.
 The group resumed bombardment of strategic targets in Germany and, except for support of the infantry during Operation Cobra the Saint-Lô breakthrough on 25 July 1944, and continued these operations until August 1944.
 However, during its three months of strategic operations the 492nd Group suffered the heaviest losses of any Eighth Air Force group.
 The group's heavy losses had begun with one of the group's earliest missions, an attack on Braunschweig, in which it lost eight Liberators to enemy interceptors.
 When the 492nd Group returned to strategic operation, on 20 June Luftwaffe fighters, primarily Messerschmitt Bf 110s, using air to air rockets shot down fourteen of the 492nd Group's B-24s, the equivalent of losing an entire squadron on one raid.
 Heavy losses, this time to fighters from Jagdgeschwader 3, were again suffered on 29 June.
+(Note: Superstitious persons speculated that the hard luck group reputation had passed from the 44th Bombardment Group to the 392nd Bombardment Group and it was now resting on the 492nd Group.
+Freeman, p.
+160. Others speculated that the Luftwaffe was concentrating on the 492nd Group because it was the first Liberator group to arrive in the theater with uncamouflaged B-24s.
+However, other groups were receiving uncamouflaged planes to replace their losses.
+Postwar review of Luftwaffe records does not support the theory that the Luftwaffe singled out any unit for particular attention.
+However, Luftwaffe fighter controllers, naturally, directed fighters to what they perceived as the most vulnerable portions of the American bomber formations, a position that the 492nd Group seems to have occupied a disproportionate number of times.
+Freeman, p.
+172.)
 After only 89 days of combat, the 492nd had lost 52 aircraft to enemy action, with 588 men killed or missing.
 In the words of one veteran, "the whole group was wiped out".
 On 5 August, the decision was made to withdraw the 492nd Group from combat.
 Rather than try to rebuild the shattered group, the group was stood down and the surviving members were reassigned to other units in theater.